BrenekH/encodarr/README.md

 ### Startup Configuration

 Startup values configured either through environment variables, or command line arguments.
-All of the command line variants expect a value after a space (`--port 8123`) expect the Runner `--debug` flag.
+All of the command line variants expect a value after a space (`--port 8123`).
-It is a boolean flag.

 #### Controller